panoplyio/panoply-python-sdk/README.md

 ###### panoply.validate_token(refresh_url, exceptions, callback=None, access_key='access_token', refresh_key='refresh_token')

 The `validate_token` decorator may be used in data sources having OAuth2 authentication, that need to validate (refresh) the token.
 It should be placed before each method that might fail due to token validation problems.
-This decorator receives a `refresh_url` string indicating the URL to call in order to refresh the token, an `exceptions` tuple (or single exception) that indicate the exceptions that should be caught in order to refresh the token, `callback` which is an optional `string` (in case it is a method of the data source) or `callable` to call upon receiving the new token (that will be passed as a parameter to the specified callback), an optional `access_key` string indicating the access token key (default: 'access_token') and an optional 'refresh_key' string indicating the refresh token key (default: 'refresh_token')
+This decorator receives a `refresh_url` string indicating the URL to call in order to refresh the token, an `exceptions` tuple (or single exception) that indicate the exceptions that should be caught in order to refresh the token, `callback` which is an optional `string` (in case it is a method of the data source) or `callable` to call upon receiving the new token (that will be passed as a parameter to the specified callback), an optional `access_key` string indicating the access token key (default: 'access_token') and an optional 'refresh_key' string indicating the refresh token key (default: 'refresh_token').

 ```python
 import panoply